aimhubio/aim/README.md

 _Example_

 - [Here](https://github.com/aimhubio/aim/tree/main/examples/sessions) are a few examples of how to use the `aim.Session` in code.

+_The Default Session_

+When no session is explicitely initialized, a default Session object is created by Aim.

+When `aim.track` or `aim.set_params` are invoked, underneath the default session object's `track` and `set_param` are called.

 ### track
 Session.**track**_(value, name='metric_name' [, epoch=epoch] [, **context_args]) <sub>[source](https://github.com/aimhubio/aim/blob/cae6fa7062da9b12875a8cbf08a5b8907de8d279/aim/sdk/session/session.py#L76)</sub>_